 We considered storing our items, but decided against it as it was going to cost a lot monthly and we didn’t want that expense.
 If a storage unit cost $100/month and we were storing items for 3 years, that is $3,600, which would’ve likely been the cost to just replace the items.
 The best option for us was to get rid of everything, making what we could off of it, and then in the future re-buying what we need.

 How do you afford to do van life?
 Did you save money and quit your jobs?

 This is one misconception many have about us.
 We didn’t leave our jobs to go travel, we brought our jobs with us!
-While our jobs have changed a bit, mostly for Adam, who left teaching and coaching to do freelance web design and also teach English online part time, we still work full time on the road, as well as work full time on our travel business.
+While our jobs have changed a bit since we first hit the road and Adventures of A+K is now our full time gig, we originally started out by working more normal jobs.
+Adam left his teaching job in Seattle and did freelance web design and also taught English online part time, while I had a remote tech marketing job (that I was able to finally quit in June 2021).